 The chair of the Criminal Justice Department at UW Platteville, Dr. Staci Strobl said “I know a lot about, unfortunately, active shooters.
 I know a lot about workplace violence.
 It's something I studied in graduate school.
 It's something I keep abreast of as part of my intellectual interest.
 And I saw somebody -- and a husband of somebody, to be completely frank, Roger Burton, who fits the profile of somebody who eventually snaps in a really violent way in the workplace." (emphasis added)

 I believe Dr. Strobl willfully, maliciously and intentionally made this claim to convince the hearing panel to recommend Sabina’s dismissal.
 Two of my former real estate clients were in the room and heard her comments.
 I guess I won’t be getting repeat business or referrals from them.
 I asked Dr. Strobl to retract her statement but she didn’t respond.
 I believe this constitutes defamation against both Sabina and me.
+But defamation is just a misdemeanor.
+There seem to have been several felonies committed against Sabina.

-I may join Sabina in this suit because Dr. Strobl told this to a hearing panel that was tasked with recommending whether Sabina should be fired.
+Dr. Strobl told this to a hearing panel that was tasked with recommending whether Sabina should be fired.
 She said this when Sabina was not present at the hearing because she was too sick to attend.
 I was not present either because I was tending to my wife.
 Sabina was not allowed to cross-examine any witness, including Dr. Strobl.

 I am one of five sons in my family, no sisters.
 All of us served in the U.S. Military.
 My eldest brother was an officer in the Army.
 He won the Iron Mike when he went through Airborne training.
 My next older brother joined the Navy and switched to the Marines where he served as an artillery officer in Desert Storm and retired a Colonel.
 I joined the Navy and switched to the Marines where I flew the A4 Skyhawk and the AV8B Harrier (Jump jet) and also served in Desert Storm.
 My two younger brothers served in the US Coast Guard and the US Air Force.
 I have an honorable discharge.